zacharyetters/portfolio-website/content/projects/2024-12-mssp-disaster-recovery-plan/index.md

 ---
-title: 'Designing a Diaster Recovery Plan'
+title: 'Designing a Disaster Recovery Plan'
 summary: 'Created a comprehensive disaster recovery plan for a civil engineering firm, focusing on risk mitigation and business continuity.'
 description: 'Outlines the process of developing a disaster recovery strategy, including risk assessment, backup planning, and continuity solutions tailored to organizational needs.'
 categories: []